breslin/breslin.github.io/keepmebooked.md

 **Example challenge: creating a booking**

 To create a booking on the web app the user scrolled to the correct date on the calendar, clicked on the check in date and dragged to the check out date.
-On web this offered a quick, easy and intuitive method of creating a booking.
+On web, this offered a quick, easy and intuitive method of creating a booking.
 The user could see at a glance if there was availability on any of their properties and could respond to the potential guest immediately if they were on the phone and quickly via email.

 A similar interaction with the calendar on mobile would not work.
-The view was too small (up to 7 days where a booking would often be 2 weeks or more) and dragging was clumbsy.
-To achieve the goal of 'quickly assessing availability and creating a booking' we took an entirely different approach.
+The view was too small (up to 7 days where a booking would often be 2 weeks or more) and dragging was clumsy.
+To achieve the goal of 'quickly assessing the availability and creating a booking' we took an entirely different approach.
 On mobile a user would:

 1. select 'new booking' (a primary action button)
 2. select the date of check in, the booking duration and any other key info (eg. # of guests)